peteroupc/peteroupc.github.io/bernoulli.md

 > 4. For the class of _alternating permutations of even size_ (see example 1), step 2 in **Algorithm BR** can be implemented as follows (Flajolet et al. 2010, sec.
 2.2\)[^1]:
 >
 >     - (2a.)
 (Limited to even-sized permutations.)
 If _X_ is odd[^26], reject _X_ (and go to step 1).
 >     - (2b.)
-Generate a uniform random variate between 0 and 1 U, then set _i_ to 1.
+Generate a uniform random variate between 0 and 1, call it U, then set _i_ to 1.
 >     - (2c.)
 While _i_ is less than _X_:
->         - Generate a uniform random variate between 0 and 1 V.
+>         - Generate a uniform random variate between 0 and 1, call it V.
 >         - If _i_ is odd[^26] and V is less than U, or if _i_ is even[^29] and U is less than V, reject _X_ (and go to step 1).
 >         - Add 1 to i, then set U to V.
 >